oswaldobapvicjr/performetrics/README.md

             + cpuTime.elapsedTime() + " " + cpuTime.getTimeUnit());
     ```

->>> **Note:** Because Performetrics' counters use Java's `TimeUnit`, you may convert all results to the time unit of your preference.
-For example, to convert the output to milliseconds, simply call `cpuTime.getTimeUnit().toMillis(cpuTime.elapsedTime())`.
+> Because **Performetrics** uses the `TimeUnit` class from `java.util.concurrent`, you may convert all results to the time unit of your preference without effort.
+For example, to convert the output to milliseconds, just call: `cpuTime.getTimeUnit().toMillis(cpuTime.elapsedTime())`.

-5. Try different counters to evaluate their results.
+5. Try different counters to evaluate their results

-6. Print statistics to the console:
+6. **[Optional]** Print statistics to the console:

     ```java
     sw.printStatistics(System.out);